model-bakers/model_bakery/docs/source/recipes.rst

 Notice that `customer` is a *recipe*.

-You may be thinking: "I can put the Person model instance directly in the owner field".
+You may be thinking: "I can put the Customer model instance directly in the owner field".
 That's not recommended.

 Using the `foreign_key` is important for 2 reasons: